OpenArCloud/SpatialDDS-spec/SpatialDDS-1.4-full.md

 Manifest entries that refer to frames MUST use a `FrameRef` object rather than raw strings.
 Each manifest MAY define local frame aliases resolvable by `fqn`.

 ### Notes
-This appendix defines the authoritative encoding for `FrameRef`.
-Additional derived schemas (e.g. GeoPose, Anchors) SHALL refer to this definition by reference and MUST NOT re-declare frame semantics.
+Derived schemas (e.g. GeoPose, Anchors) SHALL refer to the Appendix A definition by reference and MUST NOT re-declare frame semantics.
 The conventions in §2.1 and the coverage/discovery rules in §3.3 reference this appendix for their frame requirements.

 ## **Appendix H: Operational Scenarios & AI World Model Ladder (Informative)**